TrueSightDAO/.github/profile/README.md

 ## How to participate
 The easiest way to start earning is to do the follow these steps
 - Read [our White Paper](https://truesight.me/whitepaper)
-- Joining our public discussions in our [Beer Hall](https://truesight.me//beerhall)
+- Joining our public discussions in on [Telegram](https://t.me/TrueSightDAO)

 ## Our Treasury
 - [Vault](https://truesight.me/vault) - where all our DAO's assets and our TDG tokens are stored on the Solana Chain